AshmithaH/Convert-a-hexadecimal-number-into-an-integer/README.md

 # Convert-a-hexadecimal-number-into-an-integer-
-Convert a string hexadecimal number into an integer decimal without using int(y, 16)
+Convert a string hexadecimal number into an integer decimal without using output=int(input_value, 16)